 Charity Coalition’s 5th Anniversary - Making a Difference

-/EIN News/ -- CLEARWATER, Fla., Aug.
-29, 2019 (GLOBE NEWSWIRE) -- On September 14th, the Tampa Bay Charity Coalition will celebrate five years of service of its 250 member charities.
-The Church of Scientology FSO will host the event at the historic Fort Harrison.
+CLEARWATER, FLORIDA, US, September 5, 2019 /EINPresswire.com/ -- The Tampa Bay Charity Coalition will celebrate 5 years of service on September 14th.
+Over 100 charities will be hosted by the Church of Scientology FSO at the historic Fort Harrison.

-The Pinellas County Sheriff’s Police Athletic League Drum Line and Groupo Folklorico Mahetzi will open the event.
+The Pinellas County Sheriff’s Police Athletic League Drum Line and a Groupo Folklorico Mahetzi featuring Mexican dances will open the event.

-“We like coming to the Fort Harrison," said the founder of Groupo Folklorico Mahetzi, Mere Serrano.
-“It is good for the youth to see and meet the other charity members.
-Everybody in the coalition is sharing their skills to help others.
-It gives me hope for their future to see what we can do together.”

 The Coalition will present two sets of awards.
-The Smile Maker Award is for youth who make a difference.
-Qualifying adult volunteers are eligible for bronze, silver, gold or diamond Making the Difference Award.
+The Smile Maker Award is for youth who made a difference in their communities.
+Depending on the number of volunteer hours, adults are eligible for bronze, silver, gold or diamond Making the Difference Award.

 If you would like to nominate a youth or an adult for the awards, please contact Clemence Chevrot at clemence@cos.flag.org.
 Please RSVP online at www.eventbrite.com/e/charity-coalition-5th-anniversary-celebration-tickets-69931955361.